ppy/osu-wiki/wiki/Tournaments/Official_support/en.md

 #### Referee bots/automation

-The use of bots/automation to aid in the running of officially supported tournament matches is permitted *with some caveats to reflect their cutting-edge nature*, so long as any applicable software/workflows meets the requirements listed below:
+The use of bots/automation to aid in the running of officially supported tournament matches is permitted *with some caveats to reflect their cutting-edge nature*, so long as any applicable software/workflows meet the requirements listed below:

 - The bot/automation must be made publicly and functionally available as an open-source repository.
 - The bot/automation must be attached to and run from a singular [bot account](/wiki/Bot_account), following all stipulations and requirements listed therein.